Home Hip Replacement Wright Medical

 Wright Hips: Metallosis Symptoms and Complications

-Wright hip replacements were one of several lines of MoM hips associated with metallosis, which can affect the skin, nervous system and internal organs.
+Wright hip replacements were one of several lines of MoM hips associated with metallosis, which can affect the skin, nervous system and internal organs, causing potential damage to vital structures such as muscles, ligaments and nerves.
 People may not experience any symptoms, but doctors can detect it through blood tests that can identify elevated levels of metal ions.

 Signs and Symptoms of Metallosis: